 The designer vinyl bubble began to expand through the millennium, part of a global youth movement replicating itself in key locations.
 I was buying the toys that appealed to me and keeping up with the excitement of this new modern artform.
 I watched it go mainstream and explode with hundreds of people joining in making their own contributions to the scene.
 When a book finally appeared promising to cover this happening from the inside, I read it eagerly.
 But I was disappointed.
 There was barely any analytical approach to the subject at all.
 It was a just a catalogue.
 It was a casualty of being too close to a market where everyone is pushing something, and nobody wants to evaluate anything because that might upset somebody.

-The books that came after it were the same - regurgitated press releases, where every toy, no matter how unoriginal, was the Best Toy Ever, existing in a contextless vacuum.
+The books that came after it were the same - regurgitated press releases, where every toy was the Best Toy Ever, existing in a contextless vacuum.
 So it seemed to me there was a job still to be done.
 I talked about it to Cathy Layne, an editor at Japanese publishing house Kodansha.
 Someone needs to write properly about this movement, I told her.
 Seeing how immersed I was in the subject, she suggested I write it myself.
 I said no at first, but after I did an outline of what I thought a history and overview of Designer Vinyl should contain, I realised that I could do it.
 After all, I knew where to start looking and who to talk to.
 I wasn't selling a product so I could evaluate things based on what they did and how they worked.
 I love toys, so I decided to examine why that was and see where it led.
 It led to Japan.
 So that was where I went.